clearlinux/swupd-client/docs/swupd.1.md

 `bundle-list`

     List all installed sofware bundles in the local system.
+Bundles available can be listed with the `--all` option.

+    *  `-a, --all`

+        Lists all available software bundles, either installed or not, that are available.
+It will return 0 with succeeded and a different value of 0 with failed.

 `check-update`